 This is low down on the list because it’s not made to reduce the sound of your ATV exhaust.
 It’s intended to prevent hot debris from being blown out of your exhaust and catching the woods on fire.
 But, it does reduce the sound your engine makes a little bit.

-If you’re going to use the ‘pack the muffler’ method, I highly recommend you make sure your ATV has a spark arrestor because the chances of high heat material getting shot out your exhaust is a lot higher.
+If you’re going to use the ‘pack the muffler’ method, I highly recommend you make sure your ATV has a spark arrestor because the chances of high-heat material getting shot out of your exhaust are a lot higher.

 It’s pretty easy to install a spark arrestor, and you can find them for around 20 bucks online.
 Here’s an HMF Spark Arrestor For Exhaust from Amazon to get your search started.
-As for the install, you simply take the end piece off your exhaust tip, put this on the end of the exhaust and reinstall the end piece.
+As for the installation, you simply take the end piece off your exhaust tip, put this on the end of the exhaust, and reinstall the end piece.

 Repair Exhaust And Muffler System